How to Get a Plumber License in Maine

 Last updated: March 1, 2026

 Maine is a market driven by seasonal properties, tourism, and increasing remote-worker demand, making it an excellent place to start a career as a plumber.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your plumber license in Maine is a structured process overseen by the Maine Department of Professional and Financial Regulation — Board of Licensing of Plumbers.
+Licensing in Maine is overseen by the Maine Department of Professional and Financial Regulation — Board of Licensing of Plumbers.
+The process does not require any pre-license education hours.
+You'll need to pass the Maine Journeyman Plumber Exam (administered by State-administered) with a score of at least 70%.

-Maine requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Maine does not require any pre-license education hours.
 The total cost is relatively affordable at $150 to $350, including education, application, and exam fees.
 Most aspiring plumbers complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |